SteveFortune/normalisation-adventures/Definitions/Keys.md

 #Foreign Key

 A set of attributes in a relation that are required to be equal to a key in another relation.

+#Key Constraint

+I found it helpful to go over the actual definition of a _key constraint_.
+A _key constraint_ is a constraint emposed by a candidate key such that no 2 tuples in a relation may have the same value for that key.